Skip to main content

 “Pre-seed funds that back technical founders building in developer tooling”

 The AI search draws on the same structured investor data as the filter search, but interprets intent from natural language rather than requiring you to pre-select filter values.
-Use it when you know what you’re looking for but want to explore before committing to a filter configuration.

 Reading Results